Slaviiiii/react-music-project/README.md

 - Run npm start in the same folder.
 - Run node server.js in the server folder.

+    ### Disclaimer
-    Disclaimer: This project is still in development.
+    This project is still in development.